tarapandey/Analyzing-The-Impact-of-COVID-19-on-Education/README.md

 These data sets helped visualize and draw conclusions on the impact of COVID-19 on education.
 Across the world, test scores seemed to go down due to the impact of the COVID-19 pandemic, which was evident through PISA testing.
 This data is important so we can quantify the effects of the pandemic on the next generation and it reflects on the state of education as a whole.

-2018 PISA data was collected from the OECD site: https://www.oecd.org/pisa/data/2022database/
+2018 and previous PISA data was collected from Kaggle data set: https://www.kaggle.com/code/julioam/pisa-score-by-country-analysis/input from Julio Antonio Megu